Messier 82

 Messier 82 (also known as NGC 3034, Cigar Galaxy or M82) is a starburst galaxy approximately 12 million light-years away in the constellation Ursa Major.
 It is the second-largest member of the M81 Group, with the D25 isophotal diameter of 12.52 kpc.
 It is about five times more luminous than the Milky Way and its central region is about one hundred times more luminous.
 The starburst activity is thought to have been triggered by interaction with neighboring galaxy M81.
 As one of the closest starburst galaxies to Earth, M82 is the prototypical example of this galaxy type.
-SN 2014J, a type Ia supernova, was discovered in the galaxy on 21 January 2014.
+SN 2014J, a Type Ia supernova, was discovered in the galaxy on 21 January 2014.
 In 2014, in studying M82, scientists discovered the brightest pulsar yet known, designated M82 X-2.

+In November 2023, a gamma-ray burst was observed in M82, which was determined to have come from a magnetar, the first such event detected outside the Milky Way (and only the fourth such event ever detected).

 Discovery

 M82, with M81, was discovered by Johann Elert Bode in 1774; he described it as a "nebulous patch", this one about 3/4 degree away from the other, "very pale and of elongated shape".
 In 1779, Pierre Méchain independently rediscovered both objects and reported them to Charles Messier, who added them to his catalog.